 Gartner inquiries about “big data,” as much as I have always hated the term, continue to be frequent but Hadoop ones are not.
-In the past 24 months, our data management analysts have advised clients with 750 “big data” inquiries – 31 or so a month, still a substantial volume.
-For perspective, in the same period, there were 1750 about data lakes.
+In the past 24 months, our data management analysts have advised clients with hundreds of “big data” inquiries – a couple of dozen a month, still a substantial volume.
+For perspective, in the same period, there were over twice as many about data lakes.
 (There is some overlap, and I have not attempted to tease them apart.)
 If you’re wondering about “lakehouse,” it’s less than a tenth of that, and mostly in the past few months, but it’s rising rapidly.

 Tracking these things is a good way for Gartner to hear what the market is saying – it informs our coverage, directs our research, and focuses our attention.
 The “Hadoop” story is instructive.
-It has come up only 366 times over the same period, and the trend is very clear, as the figure below shows.
+It has come up only half as often as “big data”over the same period, and the trend is very clear, as the figure below shows.